Silvia-Wachira/Dairy-Business/README.md

 # Author
 Silvia Wachira
 # Description
-This is a project creating a system for a Dairy business
+This is a project creating a system for a dairy business
 # Technologies Used
 *HTML<br>
 *CSS <br>